Occasional blog posts from a random systems engineer

 Moving forward

-Of course, this happened in 2026—the era where SATA SSDs are nearly extinct.
-I literally could not find any on Amazon, and the few higher-capacity options were very expensive.
+Of course this had to happen in 2026, the year where SATA SSDs are basically non-existent (I literally could not find any on Amazon) and those that existed (higher capacity) were much more expensive.

 • Less redundancy